core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    This allows a recipient endpoint to rely on the owned public keys to confidently assert the group membership of a sender endpoint when processing an incoming message, i.e., to assert that the sender endpoint was a group member when it signed the message.
 In turn, this prevents a former group member to possibly re-sign and inject in the group a stored message that was protected with old keying material.

-* Source authentication of messages sent to a group is ensured through a counter signature, which is computed by the sender using its own private key and then appended to the message payload.
-Also, the counter signature is encrypted by using a keystream derived from the group keying material (see {{sec-cose-object-unprotected-field}}).
+* Source authentication of messages sent to a group is ensured through a countersignature, which is computed by the sender using its own private key and then appended to the message payload.
+Also, the countersignature is encrypted by using a keystream derived from the group keying material (see {{sec-cose-object-unprotected-field}}).
 This ensures group privacy, i.e., an attacker cannot track an endpoint over two groups by linking messages between the two groups, unless being also a member of those groups.

 The security properties of the group mode are summarized below.

-1. Asymmetric source authentication, by means of a counter signature.
+1. Asymmetric source authentication, by means of a countersignature.

 2. Symmetric group authentication, by means of an authentication tag (only for encryption algorithms providing integrity protection).